etingof/talks/devconf-horror-stories-of-iot-security/source/horror-stories-of-iot-security.rst

 Who cares about security?
 =========================

-Let's look at premium gadgets...
+Let's look at a premium gadget...

 The story of smart lights
 =========================